planetmint/planetmint-driver-python/docs/quickstart.rst

 Dependency 1: Python 3.5+
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The BigchainDB Python Driver uses Python 3.5+.
+The Planetmint Python Driver uses Python 3.5+.
 You can check your version of Python using:

 .. code-block:: bash